i-love-flamingo/flamingo-commerce-adapter-standalone/commercesearch/Readme.md

 The module also provides an adapter to receive categories and Category Trees and provides an Adapter for the Flamingo Commerce CategoryService (flamingo.me/flamingo-commerce/v3/category/domain)

+The total document count is also exposed as metric under `flamingo-commerce-adapter-standalone/commercesearch/products/doc_count`.

 ## Indexing

 The indexing itself is not part of that module - because the indexing source might be something project specific.